 “Why shouldn’t I believe you?” wondered my mother.

 “You should know that sometimes a child loves something but does not know why.
 Because he loves it, he wants to have it as his own.
 This is human nature.
 You want to have the things you love.”

 “But what use is the paper to him?
 Why does he love it?” my mother asked again.

-“From your mouth the God’s ears!” said my mother finishing his sentence.
+“From your mouth to God’s ears!” said my mother finishing his sentence.

-“And maybe he will be well educated and will write little songs like I do!”
+“And maybe he will be well educated and write little songs like I do!”

 “Bite your tongue!” replied my mother.

 “Either way, the paper is connected to his little soul.
 He is as guilty of this crime as you and I are.”